jannikbuschke/formik-antd/README.md

 }
 ```

-with the the corresponding Antd components props.
+with the the corresponding Antd components props:

 | Name               | Props                                                                                                      |
 | ------------------ | ---------------------------------------------------------------------------------------------------------- |